G Suite Security Features Slash Collaboration Risks?

 Often this means pushing a verification code to another personal device, such as a smartphone or tablet.
 The user then returns to the login page and enters the code before they can proceed to your collaboration tools.
 Other organizations opt to use security keys or backup codes to ensure controlled access.

-Also known as multi-factor authentication, this process can be one of the single most important things you do to protect your data — and your business.
+Also known as multi-factor authentication, this process can be one of the single most important things you do to protect your data — and your business during your workplace transformation in the cloud.

 Because hackers target usernames and passwords, there are settings to prevent employees from keeping a password too long and requiring them to change it at a regularly scheduled interval.
 Once their password expires, they must make the change before they can log in.